Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Proposition

 \subsubsection{Safety Evaluation}

-\textbf{Red Teaming:} Identifying potential vulnerabilities that may cause hazardous activities to users and the environment is essential to evaluate agent safety.
-Red-teaming\citep{perez2022red, ganguli2022red, bhardwaj2023redteaming, feffer2024redteaming}, \emph{i.e.}, adversarially probing LLMs for harmful outputs, have been widely used in developing general LLMs.
-Representatively, jailbreaks challenge model safety for red-teaming evaluation, which has been specifically stated as alignment-breaking techniques in Section \ref{sec:llmsafety}.
+\textbf{Red Teaming:} Identifying potential vulnerabilities that may cause hazardous activities to users and the environment is essential for evaluating agent safety.
+Red-teaming\cite{feffer2024redteaming}, \emph{i.e.}, adversarially probing LLMs for harmful outputs, has been widely used in the development of general LLMs.
+For example, jailbreaks that challenge model safety are used in red-teaming evaluations and have been specifically noted as alignment-breaking techniques in Table \ref{relatedwork}.
 Furthermore, red-teaming datasets can be utilized to train LLMs for harm reduction and alignment reinforcement.
-However, specialized red-teaming for scientific agents is absent.
-Considering severe risks in the scientific domain (Section \ref{sec:chap2problem}), we call for red teaming against scientific agents.
+However, specialized red-teaming for \nc{AI scientists} is absent.
+Considering the severe risks in the scientific domain (Section \ref{sec:chap2problem}), we advocate for red-teaming against \nc{AI scientists}. \jan{The criteria for effective red-teaming of AI scientists include: (1) Domain-specificity: Testing scenarios must reflect realistic scientific workflows and domain-specific safety concerns; (2) Complexity gradients: Scenarios should progress from simple protocol deviations to complex multi-step safety violations; (3) Cross-domain interactions: Tests should examine how safety measures in one domain affect operations in others.
+Our initial validation tests on chemical synthesis agents demonstrate the effectiveness of these criteria, though broader testing across different scientific domains is ongoing.
+Red-teaming for AI scientists differs from general LLM testing in several key aspects: (1) Physical safety implications: Tests must account for real-world consequences beyond text generation; (2) Domain expertise requirements: Red team members need both security expertise and domain-specific knowledge; (3) Tool interaction complexity: Tests must cover both language model responses and tool usage patterns. }

-\textbf{Benchmarking:} To tackle various risks stated in Section \ref{sec:chap2problem}, comprehensive benchmarks should cover a wider range of risk categories and a more thorough coverage of domains.
-To address vulnerabilities stated in Section \ref{sec:vul}, effective benchmarks should focus on various dimensions such as tool usage \citep{huang2024planning}, risk awareness \citep{naihin2023testing, yuan2024r} and red-teaming resistance\citep{deng2023jailbreaker, mei2023assert, yi2023benchmarking}.
+\textbf{Benchmarking:} To address the various risks stated in Section \ref{sec:chap2problem}, comprehensive benchmarks should cover a wider range of risk categories and provide a more thorough coverage across domains.
+To address vulnerabilities stated in Section \ref{sec:vul}, effective benchmarks should focus on various dimensions such as tool usage \cite{huang2024planning}, risk awareness \cite{naihin2023testing, yuan2024r}, and resistance to red-teaming \cite{deng2023jailbreaker, mei2023assert, yi2023benchmarking}.

+\jan{ \textbf{Task Alignment:} Our framework implements a graduated autonomy approach to address the challenge of maintaining agent performance while ensuring safety.
+The agent begins with restricted operations in well-defined, lower-risk tasks and gradually expands its operational scope as safety metrics are met.
+This is complemented by continuous monitoring systems that evaluate both task performance and safety compliance.
+When performance metrics indicate degradation due to safety constraints, the system triggers a human expert review to optimize the balance between safety and functionality.
+This approach allows for dynamic adjustment of safety parameters based on task complexity and risk level, rather than applying uniform restrictions across all operations.}